4 Common Causes Of Food Aversions During Pregnancy

 Vitamin B6 and Doxylamine may help alleviate morning sickness and ease some of your food aversions (14).
 However, you should avoid self-medication and consult a doctor if you wish to take any medication.

 It is normal to have food aversions during pregnancy.
 Some women may not like the taste of their favorite foods during pregnancy.
 Most pregnant women experience food aversions in the early weeks of pregnancy.
 While a few may have it throughout their pregnancy.
 Morning sickness, hormonal changes, maternal-embryo protection hypothesis, and changes or heightened taste and smell sensitivity can be the culprits of food aversions in pregnancy.
-You may plan a pregnancy diet with balanced nutrition and alternative sources of nutrition.
+Consider a diet chart for pregnant women with balanced nutrition and alternative sources of nutrition.
 Most women may also develop aversions to coffee, or other caffeinated beverages, poultry, meat, and spicy foods during pregnancy.

 Infographic: Meeting Nutritional Needs With Food Aversions In Pregnancy